Classical Greek 1: module 3

-We shall continue to study the conjugation of verbs, starting from the third declension and allowing some revision on the previous tenses (present, imperative, imperfect, future), and also focus on the declension of nouns and adjectives, and adverbs.
-Students will work on original passages and short texts, and on adapted passages included in the “Reading Greek: Text and Vocabulary” volume, starting around section 3 (the passages will be made available on Google Classroom).
-Grammar instruction and grammatical exercises will be combined with reading.
+We shall continue to study the conjugation of verbs, the declension of nouns and adjectives, adverbs, elision and crasis.
+Students will read adapted passages included in the “Reading Greek: Text and Vocabulary” volume, starting around section 4A.
+Reading will be combined with grammar instruction and grammatical exercises.

 What will I achieve?

 By the end of this course you should be able to...

 - demonstrate a solid knowledge of the declension of nouns, adjectives and pronouns, in all three declensions

 - identify verbs requiring the participle